Our Commitment to the Environment

 • Hollow-bearing trees – These trees provide critical nesting sites for birds, possums, bats, and other fauna.
 Removing them can lead to habitat loss.

 • The choice of positioning of the house was to minimise the impact on wildlife habitat.
 Whilst we could have had the house further from the river, this would have meant many more trees would need to be removed for the asset protection zone (as part of bushfire requirements).
 Given there is an existing clearing where the house will be located, the impact on wildlife habitat is minimal compared to if the house was further up the hill (where microbats may possibly roost).
-Unfortunately around 10 trees may need to be removed for the asset protection zone.
-We will be retaining all high value (mature) trees, with only four of the trees to be removed being in an arborist report completed a few years ago (most were not deemed to be of significance/over 3m at that time).
-Trees outside the scope of works will be protected during building.
+Unfortunately 14 trees will need to be removed for the house and jetty foot pint and the asset protection zone.
+One will be a high value tree, with the majority being classed as low value by an arborist.
+Roughly half of the trees to be removed were in an arborist report completed a few years ago (most were not deemed to be of significance/over 3m at that time).
+All of the moderate value trees, and the majority of the trees being removed in total, are Allocasarinas.

 • Stick nests & possum dreys – Many species, like raptors and possums, build nests in trees.
 Development must avoid disturbing these structures to protect breeding and sheltering animals.

 • As mentioned above, the positioning of the house was determined to minimise the risk of this.
-There was no evidence of nests in the trees to be removed (arborist and ecologist).
+There was no evidence of nests in the trees to be removed (arborist and ecologist) and there is only one hollow (present in the high value tree that will be removed).

 • Water quality – Any runoff, pollution, or drainage alterations can negatively impact local streams, wetlands, and aquatic life, including fish and frogs.